MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas.md

 ---
-title: Power Apps Ideas overview (Preview)
+title: Power Apps Ideas (Preview)
-description: Over view of Power Apps Ideas
+description: Learn about how to use Power Apps Ideas, its limitations and supportability, and benefit from the generated formulas.
 author: norliu
 ms.service: powerapps
 ms.topic: article